dj1ch/pico-key/README.md

 **Can it do things other than Keystroke injection?**

-It's pretty bare bones right now, it has a work in progress text editor, to build the scripts on the board without having to worry about editing the files on your own computer, along with being able to test scripts on the device it is plugged into.
+It's pretty bare bones right now, it has a work-in-progress text editor, to build the scripts on the board without having to worry about editing the files on your computer, along with being able to test scripts on the device it is plugged into.
 Unless we can implement some way to control GPIO over the shell, it does only keystroke injection.
 The OS itself is minimal and can only do so much.

 ### Contributing

-TBA, will add contributing guidelines soon
+TBA will add contributing guidelines soon

 **Made with :heart: by [@dj1ch](https://github.com/dj1ch)**